Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Considering it was a deal worth a staggering $936 million in cash and shares, it’s worth reiterating that ExpressVPN would have been fine regardless.
 It’s tough to judge whether the deal will have an impact on the average ExpressVPN user, as Kape has promised autonomy in the future.
 However, you don’t need me to point out why this has the potential to go awry.
 Now that Kape controls a significant portion of the VPN market, competing interests are self-evident.

-Then there’s Crossrider, and the reputational impact the move is likely to have on their newest VPN.
-There’s also potential for homogenization, which is easy to spot when looking at PIA and ZenMate side by side.
+There’s potential for homogenization, which is easy to spot when looking at PIA and ZenMate side by side.
 For example, PIA allows for a choice between one-month, one-year, or three-year subscriptions.
 ZenMate has the exact same plan selection.
 PIA has servers in 78 countries, while ZenMate Ultimate offers “79+” per its website.

 In their defense, it’s worth noting that CyberGhost has remained independent as promised.
 It offers both different subscriptions and more servers than the VPNs mentioned above.